Rahulchoudhary1234739/Employee-Burnout-Risk-Prediction/README.md

 - Scikit-learn
 - Matplotlib / Seaborn
 - XGBoost
+Structure
 - Employee-Burnout-Risk-Prediction/
 │── employee-burnout-prediction.ipynb
 │── README.md
 │── requirements.txt
+How to run the Notebook
 1. Clone the repository
 2. Install dependencies using requirements.txt
 3. Run the Kaggle Notebook
+Future improvements:
 - Hyperparameter tuning using GridSearchCV
 - Cross-validation for better generalization
 - Deployment using Flask/Streamlit